h-aboutalebi/CovidBiochem/README.md

 This code is for the paper **COVID-Net Biochem: An Explainability-driven Framework to Building Machine Learning Models for Predicting Survival and Kidney Injury of COVID-19 Patients from Clinical and Biochemistry Data**

-**Note: The COVID-Net models provided here are intended to be used as reference models that can be built upon and enhanced as new data becomes available.
-They are currently at a research stage and not yet intended as production-ready models (not meant for direct clinical diagnosis), and we are working continuously to improve them as new data becomes available.
-Please do not use COVID-Net for self-diagnosis and seek help from your local health authorities.**

 <p align="center">
 	<img src="image/fig.png" alt="photo not available" width="120%" height="140%">
 	<br>